-In addition to its focus on high expectations for academic learning and performance, Lift for Life Middle School’s curriculum also addresses development of those character traits associated with being successful in school and in every aspect of life.
-The school emphasizes values and behaviors that lead to students understanding the importance of being a responsible and respectful member of the LFLA Middle School community.
-Character education is a key component of the learning program and is a part of every class.
+In addition to high expectations for academic learning and performance, Lift for Life Middle School’s curriculum also addresses character traits associated with being successful in both school and life.
+Character education is a key component of the learning program and a part of every class.
 Development of critical character traits is addressed directly through class lessons and related experiential activities both in and out of the school.

 • Communication arts